Media Theory and Ai

 Assessment methods and Criteria

-For attending students, the overall assessment of the theoretical and applied skills acquired will be based on: a final oral examination focusing on the bibliography and learning materials provided (50%), on the preparation of individual and collective work (30%), and on the active participation during classes (20%).
+For attending students, the overall assessment of the theoretical and applied skills acquired will be based on: a final oral examination focusing on the content of the course, the bibliography and learning materials provided (50%), on the preparation of individual and collective work (30%), and on the active participation during classes (20%).
 Self-assessment tools will be provided to attending students during the course.
-For non-attending students, the knowledge and competences developed will be assessed by a final oral examination.
+A final oral examination will assess non-attending students' knowledge and competencies.

 L-ART/06 - CINEMA, PHOTOGRAPHY AND TELEVISION - University credits: 3